Ana Lau Jaiven: Life

 Ana Lau Jaiven is the daughter of Polish and Russian immigrants.
 Inspired by the '68 student movement, Ana Lau Jaiven helped form Mexico's first second wave feminist groups in the early 1970s.

 In 1983, Jaiven gained a history degree from the College of History at the Faculty of Philosophy and Letters of the National Autonomous University of Mexico.
 From 1983 to 2000 she was a researcher at the Dr. José María Luis Mora Research Institute, where she participated in projects on Mexican regional history and the history of Mexico City's urban environment.
 She graduated in women's studies from UAM-Xochimilco in 1991-1992, and gained a Master's Degree in Mexican history from UNAM in 1993.

 Since 2001, she has been a research professor in the Department of Politics and Culture of the Division of Social Sciences and Humanities of UAM-Xochimilco.
 In 2003 she gained her doctorate in history from Universidad Iberoamericana.

 From 2003 to 2005 she was coordinator of the specialization and master's degree in women's studies at UAM-Xochimilco.
 From 2011 to 2013 she was head of the “Women, Identity and Power” Area at UAM-Xochimilco.
 Since 2017 she has been coordinator of the master's degree in women's studies.

 On November 20, 2015, she became the first historian to receive the Clementina Díaz y de Ovando Prize, awarded by the National Institute for Historical Studies of the Mexican Revolution (INEHRM) for her achievements in social, cultural and gender history.

-Her lines of research have been gender theory, the history of women in the 19th and 20th centuries, oral history, the history of Mexico in the 19th and 20th centuries, urban history and the history of Mexico City.
+Her lines of research have been gender studies, the history of women in the 19th and 20th centuries, oral history, the history of Mexico in the 19th and 20th centuries, urban history and the history of Mexico City.